 - Your ticket must be issued by Air France, regardless of whether it’s a revenue or award ticket

-- There are capacity controls, so during periods of high demand they may not sell access to the lounge
+- There are capacity controls, so during periods of high demand it may not be possible to buy access to the lounge